Back To Search Results

 • Urinary retention

-• Sacral osteomyelitis.
+• Sacral osteomyelitis [7]

 Clinical Significance

-Caudal anesthesia is one of the oldest neuraxial anesthetic techniques still employed in modern-day practice.
-While its early use in obstetric analgesia has dwindled, it has widespread use in the pediatric population for sub-umbilical procedures and the management of patients with chronic low back pain and radiculopathy.
-In pediatric surgeries, it can often be employed as the sole anesthetic technique, avoiding the risks associated with general anesthesia.
-Overall, caudal blocks have a high success rate, are relatively safe, and are associated with a low risk of complications.
+Caudal anesthesia is one of the oldest neuraxial anesthetic techniques still in use today.
+While its role in obstetric analgesia has decreased, it continues to be widely utilized in the pediatric population for subumbilical procedures and in the management of chronic low back pain and radiculopathy.

 Enhancing Healthcare Team Outcomes